thrasher-corp/gocryptotrader/README.md

 The tag changes both the implementation and some decimal behaviour.
 Before enabling it, note these differences:

-- **Precision:** udecimal retains up to 19 fractional digits and truncates any additional digits without returning an error.
-A non-zero multiplication or division result with a magnitude below `1e-19` therefore becomes zero.
+- **Precision:** udecimal retains up to 19 fractional digits.
+Arithmetic and float conversion truncate anything beyond that without returning an error, so a non-zero result with a magnitude below `1e-19` becomes zero.
+Parsing does not truncate: `NewFromString` rejects inputs requiring more than 19 fractional digits.
+- **Division:** The udecimal build truncates division results to 19 fractional digits.
+The default shopspring build rounds division results to 16 fractional digits, so the final digits can differ between builds.
 - **Large values:** Plain decimal values round-trip through text, JSON and SQL codecs even when they exceed udecimal's native 200-character parser limit.
 Scientific notation is rejected when expanding it would produce more than 200 digits.
 - **API behaviour:** Fractional `Pow` exponents and `Scan(nil)` are rejected.
 - **Representation:** A udecimal-backed `Decimal` occupies 32 bytes instead of 16 bytes.
-Its binary encoding is not compatible with shopspring's.
+Its binary encoding is not compatible with shopspring's and rejects values whose native encoding would exceed its one-byte length field.

 Without the tag, `Decimal` remains an alias of shopspring's type.